 Child Support and Assets in Arizona

-Arizona family court utilizes a standard calculation based on income of both parties and parenting time awarded to both parties to determine child support awards and amounts.
-In some cases, one or both of the parties involved will experience significant change in their financial status for a variety of reasons.
+Arizona family court utilizes a standard calculation based on the income of both parties and parenting time awarded to both parties to determine child support awards and amounts.
+In some cases, one or both of the parties involved will experience a significant change in their financial status for a variety of reasons.

 If such a change can be shown to be “substantial and continuing” the court can approve a petition requesting a child support modification that coincides with the change in financial status.